 View the Safe Harbor Services Map (PDF).

-- PAVSA: Carlton, Cook, Lake, Pine, and St. Louis Counties.
-Program for Aid to Victims of Sexual Assault (PAVSA) is a nonprofit which provides services to victims of sexual violence including sexual exploitation and trafficking.
+- PAVSA: Carlton, Cook, Kanabec, Lake, Mille Lacs, Pine, and St. Louis Counties.
+Program for Aid to Victims of Sexual Assault (PAVSA) is a nonprofit that provides services to victims of sexual violence including sexual exploitation and trafficking.
 PAVSA’s victim services include: immediate crisis intervention on a 24-hour crisis line, specially trained medical personnel (SANE program) to assist in emergency medical care, short- and long-term individual counseling services with a specialized counseling staff, sexual assault therapeutic support groups to gain support amongst peers, and advocacy to assist people with the medical, legal, and personal ramifications of sexual violence.
 Duluth, MN, 218-726-1442; Crisis Line: 218-726-1931

 - Support within Reach: Beltrami, Cass, Clearwater, Hubbard, Itasca, Kittson, Koochiching, Lake of the Woods, Mahnomen, Marshall, Norman, Pennington, Polk, Red Lake, and Roseau.
 SWR exists for those who have felt the impact of sexual violence in their lives by providing trained advocates for survivors, offering prevention education to aid in the protection of women, children, and men from sexual violence, assuring that survivors of sexual violence are treated with dignity and respect, and empowering individuals and communities through information, knowledge, and the services available to survivors and those who care about them.
 Bemidji, MN, 218-444-9524; Crisis Line:1-800-708-2727